subho-lwf7/AlzheimerPrediction/README.md

 Alzheimer Prediciton using- DenseNet169
 A CNN model to classify Alzeimer's disease in a patient using DenseNet-169 pretrained keras weights
+Developed a machine learning based predictive model for Alzheimer's disease using MRI Datasets.
+Achieved significant accuracy in forecasting the progression of Alzheimer's disease.

-The dataset can be found here: https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset
+Tools and Technologies Used: Python, TensorFlow, Numpy, Pandas, Matplotlib The dataset can be found here: https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset

 DenseNet architecture explicitly differentiates between information that is added to the network and information that is preserved.
 DenseNet layers are very narrow (e.g., 12 filters per layer), adding only a small set of feature-maps to the “collective knowledge” of the network and keep the remaining featuremaps unchanged—and the final classifier makes a decision based on all feature-maps in the network.